mikefab/rapidpro-sms-manager/README.md

 ###WARNING###
 - This is a prototype.
-It is not production ready.
 - This software was not created by the Rapidpro development team.

 ###The Database###